-- A. Land totalling 0.3 hectares to the rear of the former Manns store on the High Street is allocated for approximately 38 dwellings within Use Class C3. - B. Development is encouraged, through high quality design, to maximise the number of properties that are intended to meet the needs of older people. - C. Development should preserve or enhance the character of the Conservation Area and setting of the listed buildings in close proximity to the site. - D. Properties must be aligned so that views into the adjacent school playing field are restricted.
+- A. Land totalling 0.3 hectares to the rear of the former Manns store on the High Street is allocated for approximately 38 dwellings. - B. Development proposals which would maximise the number of properties to meet the needs of older people will be particularly supported. - C. Development should preserve or enhance the character of the Conservation Area and the setting of the listed buildings near the site. - D. The development should be designed and arranged to restrict views into the adjacent school playing field.